Medical Mold Manufacturer Realizes Surgical Precision with the YASDA YMC 430Request

 - Greater accuracy and surface finishing capabilities compared to the third-party manufacturers the AMT used to rely on.

-- Increased throughput – the machine has not needed any repairs since being installed in 2017.
+- Increased throughput – the machine has not needed any repairs since being installed.

 - Better protection of intellectual property